 In this unit, pupils develop their map and atlas skills.
 They learn how to follow the sixteen point compass rose, identify four- and six-figure grid references, identify and explain Ordnance Survey (OS) map symbols and to follow directions on a map.
 They conclude the unit by completing “My Patch” where they investigate a specific location in the UK (chosen independently) using a section of an OS map: in doing so they actively consolidate their understanding of map skills, description of a location, and explanation of land use.
 The ‘My Patch’ unit is underpinned by GIS (Geographical Information Systems) and has a strong ICT bias.

 In this unit, pupils consider and investigate the human and physical geography of the continent of Africa.
 They will learn about the main physical features (including the diversity of environments) of the continent and then consider and analyse: stereotypical views of Africa; life in urban and rural areas; poverty; education; disease, famine, drought; fair trade; sustainability; and tourism.
 In doing so, pupils will develop their explanatory skills, use a wide range of sources, and will develop their decision making skills.

 This short unit focuses on the geographical features of the world’s most adventurous biomes.
-This module appeals to students' sense of wonder and adventure, virtually dropping them into dramatic places above and below ground and allowing them to explore the physical processes that formed them and continue to shape them.
+This module appeals to pupils' sense of wonder and adventure, virtually dropping them into dramatic places above and below ground and allowing them to explore the physical processes that formed them and continue to shape them.
 The module includes some ICT based work, lots of creativity as well as map skills and mostly focuses on the adventure landscapes of the UK.

 Weather in the UK